hseeberger/akka-sse/README.md

   }
 ```

-A complete demo using akka-sse can is [Reactive Flows](https://github.com/hseeberger/reactive-flows).
+A complete demo using akka-sse is [Reactive Flows](https://github.com/hseeberger/reactive-flows).
 Have fun, and please report any issues, suggestions, complaints.

 ## Contribution policy ##